-Assessment for the Advancing Skills in MSK Practice module will comprise a reflective clinical case report (50%) and a portfolio of evidence (must include 75 hours mentored clinical practice in primary care for FCP) (50%).
-Assessment for the two optional modules will vary, depending on the modules chosen.
-Upon successful completion, students will receive 60 credits at Masters Level (UK Level 7).
+Assessment will comprise a reflective clinical case report (50%) and a portfolio of evidence (must include 75 hours mentored clinical practice in primary care for FCP) (50%).
+Upon successful completion, students will receive 20 credits at Masters Level (UK Level 7).